shybovycha/opengl-samples/README.md

 - [ ] new game in the middle of the game should reset everything
 - [x] properly copy resources to the directory with the binary
 - [ ] copy the DLLs to the directory with the binary
+- [ ] replace status text with some sane HUD
+- [ ] add settings menu
+- [ ] write settings to file
+- [x] read settings from file

+### Editor

+- [x] add UI
+- [ ] manage targets with UI elements, not keyboard and mouse click
+- [ ] display the structure of a level in UI
+- [ ] add multiple levels in one run
+- [ ] allow for level removal
+- [ ] remove targets
+- [ ] change target position
+- [ ] place target in front of camera instead of in place of camera
+- [x] replace FPS camera with mouse-controlled one
+- [ ] add helpful help in UI
+- [ ] update the default low-res font with something more readable
+- [ ] make button icons use transparency
+- [ ] prevent game manager window from closing

+### Miscellanious

+- [ ] extract level reader & writer into separate library
+- [x] update Irrlicht
+- [ ] replace Irrlicht with Ogre (?)
+- [ ] add github releases
+- [ ] document progress
+- [ ] add screenshots to github page

 ## Other notes